 May I encourage you to do better with this than I do?
 I am not saying we should worship God even when we do not ‘feel’ like it just because He will show up.
 I am saying we should worship God even when we do not ‘feel’ like it simply because He is worthy of our worship, adoration, and gratefulness no matter what!

-He has a master design for our lives – and our disappointments, battles, scars, and sadness all somehow, in only a way that a God that is as awesome as He is can do it, add to the beauty in the tapestry He is weaving in our lives.
+He has a master design for our lives.
+Our disappointments, battles, and scars somehow add to the beauty of the tapestry He is weaving in our lives – something that can only be done by a God as awesome as our God is.
 Romans 8:28 says, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 What a promise to remind us that He is working in the lives of those who love Him through all the details.
 It is a reminder that we can trust Him through the difficult times for results that bring glory to Him.
-We can trust Him enough to say, “I choose to put my eyes on You, God, rather than my life’s circumstances.”
-When our eyes are on Him, we can’t help but notice that we are in the presence of a God that deserves enthusiastic, extravagant worship.
+We can trust Him enough to say, “I choose to put my eyes on You, God, rather than on my life’s circumstances.”
+When our eyes are on Him, we can’t help but notice that we are in the presence of a God who deserves enthusiastic, extravagant worship.

 May our lives show Jeremiah 29:13 to be true, “You will seek me and find me, when you seek me with all your heart.”